 What is the difference between Whiteboard.fi and Class Cortex's whiteboard?

-Whiteboard.fi is a student-facing collaborative tool where each student gets their own canvas the teacher can monitor simultaneously.
-Class Cortex's Tactical Whiteboard is a teacher display tool for projecting onto a smartboard - with laser pointer, shapes, zoom and pan, PNG export, and a live Mission HUD overlay.
-They solve different problems and are not direct replacements for each other.
+Whiteboard.fi gives each student their own separate canvas the teacher monitors in a grid.
+Class Cortex's Tactical Whiteboard is a teacher display tool for projecting onto a smartboard - laser pointer, shapes, zoom and pan, PNG export, templates, and a live Mission HUD overlay - and on Pro it also runs one shared board the whole class draws on together.
+The real difference is individual canvases versus a single shared canvas.

 Does Class Cortex's whiteboard require any installation or student accounts?

 No. The Tactical Whiteboard runs entirely in the browser at classcortex.com/app with no installation, no teacher account required, and zero student accounts.
-Students never interact with the whiteboard directly - it is a teacher display tool projected onto the classroom screen.
+On the free tier it is a teacher display tool projected onto the classroom screen.
+On Pro, students can join a live shared board at classcortex.com/whiteboard with a room code and a display name, still with no account or app download.

 What is the Mission HUD overlay in Class Cortex's whiteboard?